di-effe/di-effe.github.io/pages/mydoc/gamebase_setup.md

 start js.html
 ```

-In both cases you should see something like this
+In both cases, you should see something like this

 {% include image.html file="gamebase_firstrun.png" alt="gameBase first run" %}